IT3049C-Students-Archive/1-online-portfolio-ThapaArchana/README.md

 ## Self-Reflection: (20/20)
 1. Added css link
 2. Added Javascript script
-2. Added imgae to resources/images/
+3. Added imgae to resources/images/
-3. Added Sections
+4. Installed npm
-   *Personal background with <ul>
+5. Frequent GitHub commits
-   *Work and Development Experience with <ol>
+6. submittedPull request
-   *Programming Languages with <ol>
+7. Added CSS
-   *Achievements
+8. Used bootstrap classes and updated resources/styles/styles.css
-   *Favorite Games with ol
+9. Added Sections
-4. Updated bootstrap and resources/styles/styles.css
+   a.Personal background with <ul>
-5. Installed npm
+   b.Work and Development Experience with <ol>
-6. Frequent GitHub commits
+   c.Programming Languages with <ol>
-7. submittedPull request
+   d.Achievements
-8. Added CSS
+   e.Favorite Games with <ol>

 ### How long it took me to finish this?
 5 hours